Sejong the Great

-Sejong (May 15, 1397 – April 8, 1450 (Note: Most pre-1893 dates in this article use the Korean calendar; post-1893 dates will use the Gregorian calendar.
+Sejong (May 15, 1397 – April 8, 1450 (Note: Here, the birthday given in the Gregorian calendar.
+Most pre-1893 dates in this article use the Korean calendar; post-1893 dates will use the Gregorian calendar.
 Some pre-1893 dates have been converted to Gregorian because their anniversaries are of current interest.Korean calendar: 10th day, 4th month of 1397 – 17th day, 2nd month of 1450Julian calendar: May 7, 1397 – March 30, 1450)), commonly known as Sejong the Great, was the fourth monarch of the Koreanic state Joseon.
 He ruled from 1418 to his death in 1450.
-He is widely regarded as the greatest king in Korean history, and is remembered for the creation of Hangul, the native alphabet of the Korean language.
+He is widely regarded as the greatest king in Korean history, and is particularly remembered for the creation of Hangul, the native alphabet of the Korean language.

 Sejong was born the third son of the future King Taejong.
 He was regarded as gifted, moreso than the troubled crown prince Grand Prince Yangnyŏng.
 In mid-1418, Yangnyŏng was deposed and Sejong made the crown prince.
 Months later, Taejong abdicated and Sejong was crowned king.
 Taejong served as king emeritus until his death in 1422.

 Sejong's reign was marked by major developments in science, technology, medicine, agriculture, and the arts.
 Many such efforts Sejong not only oversaw, but actively participated in.
 In 1420, Sejong had the government research organization Hall of Worthies reestablished.
 It oversaw such projects as the creations of the first native Korean calendar Ch'ilchŏngsan, the 365-volume medical text Ŭibangyuch'wi, and the agricultural text Nongsa chiksŏl.

 In 1419, Sejong launched the successful Ōei Invasion against the Japanese Tsushima Island.
 This was followed by decades of peace and trade between Korea and Japan.
 Sejong also expanded the northern borders of Korea to roughly its current extent by launching military campaigns against and assimilating the raiding Jurchens, although this region would remain problematic.
 He also maintained positive relations with Joseon's suzerain Ming while still asserting Korean autonomy.
 Sejong made significant tax and land reforms, which resulted in increases in agricultural production and a reduction in tax rates, without significant impact to tax income.
 He also led a massive expansion in the influence of Confucianism in Korea and decrease in the influence of Buddhism.
 Despite his anti-Buddhist policies, he was privately Buddhist and increasingly vocalized his faith, which put him at odds with the Confucianists of his court.

 Sejong had recurring and worsening health issues for much of his life.
 Beginning in 1445, he had the crown prince, the future King Munjong, handle the daily affairs of government.
 Sejong died at the age of 52 in 1450 and is buried in the tomb Yeongneung.

 Sejong is regarded as an icon of Korean culture in South Korea, where he has received numerous tributes.
 Sejong City bears his name.
-Several North Korean texts reportedly skeptically evaluate Sejong as a feudal oppressor.
+In North Korean official texts, Sejong's cultural and scientific contributions are evaluated positively, while also emphasizing that the actual living conditions under his rule involved heightened feudal subjugation, heavier tax burdens, and rigid class stratification for the peasantry.